 You should post it back to arrive with us before the close of poll, which is 10pm on polling day.
-If you miss the chance to post it in time you can take it to your polling station or deliver it by hand to the main offices on polling on day.
+If you miss the chance to post it in time you can take it to your polling station or deliver it by hand to the council's Kirkby in Ashfield office on polling on day.
 This is the address listed on your return envelope.

 Any postal votes received after the close of poll, or at other council offices, won’t be counted.

 Absent vote signature matching

 Your signature on your postal ballet is matched to the one you provided on your original registration.
 This is to make sure no-one else is using your vote.
 If they don't match, your vote won't be counted.

 Your ballot is kept separate from your signature so no-one knows how you voted.

 As circumstances and signatures change over time we'll write to you every 5 years to get an updated signature for our records.
 We carry out the refresh every year by 31 January.
 We'll write to you if you're due to renew.